In This Blog:

 - Zinc: Multiple studies show that zinc supplementation improves sperm motility, morphology, and volume.
 Plus, low zinc levels are common in men with infertility.

 - L-Arginine: This amino acid plays a pivotal role in sperm production and has been shown to improve sperm quality.

-- L-Taurine: Low levels of this antioxidant are associated with male factor infertility.
+- L-Taurine: Low levels of this antioxidant are associated with poor sperm parameters.

 - Shilajit: This Ayurvedic adaptogen has been used for centuries for virility.
-It’s been shown to increase sperm count, motility, and testosterone in men diagnosed with infertility.
+It’s been shown to support sperm count, motility, and testosterone.

 It Takes Two

-For couples hoping to become parents, quality prenatal vitamins that deliver critical nutrients in adequate amounts to both partners are the best way to ensure the kind of optimal fertility health that may be hard to get from diet alone.
-The fact is, the fertility of each parent can impact your ability to get pregnant, stay pregnant, and deliver a healthy baby.
+For couples hoping to become parents, quality prenatal vitamins that deliver critical nutrients in adequate amounts to both partners are a great way to support the kind of optimal fertility health that may be hard to get from diet alone.

 In creating Beli Vitality for Men and Beli for Women, we referenced the latest in fertility nutrition.
 Our science-aligned formulas include all of the nutrients we’ve listed above, simply because they’ve been shown to promote and support critical factors in fertility health.
-That includes improving all sperm quality parameters, protecting egg quality, reducing the length of time it takes to conceive, and offering a greater likelihood of carrying a healthy baby to term.
 Because just as it takes two to make a baby, it takes two to truly cover all those nutritional bases — two prenatal vitamins, that is.